SecretRecipe/Retro-UI/README.md

 # Retro-UI

-This is a recreation of the OG Windows XP Menu.
-I really dig the old and retro design of this era and wanted to replicate in it's maximum aspect as possible using HTML, CSS and JS.
+This is a recreation of the OG Windows XP Desktop using JS, HTML and CSS.